bowiedownunder.com

 "The recording went smoothly as we virtually lived together for the month, taking meals in the communal dining room, swimming in Allaire’s pool and just enjoying the lofty environment of recording on a mountaintop." said Tony Visconti in October, 2003.

 After the Allare phase, the band did some extra recording at their newly built studio in New Zealand.
 They then reconvened with Visconti at Metropolis Studios in London where mixing was done and the recording of strings.
-More info at Tony Visconti's website.

 The majority of the Visconti mixes were later shelved as the brothers decided to re-record tracks for what would eventually become the album Everyone is Here.
 The Metropolis sessions, however, have since emerged as a very nice sounding bootleg.